Tenkara Diaries, May 30th and June 1st 2013

 Two years ago I spent 2 months in the small mountain village of Maze, Japan.
 I was seeking to learn all I could about tenkara in what could be considered the cradle of this method of fishing.
-Stories of my visit to Japan (and anything Japan related) can be found here.
+Stories of my visit to Japan (and anything Japan related).
 But, I was often disheartened by the unsustainable approach to sport fishing in most streams and rivers in Japan.

 Streams and rivers in Japan are treated as put-and-take fisheries, where the cost of the fishing license for a particular stream is often compared to the cost of fish in the market and seen as a cost to be recouped by keeping as many fish as will pay for the license.
 This is obviously not sustainable, as it was made clear when we had to load buckets of fish onto a section of the Maze river (Mazegawa) in preparation for a fishing class.

 I have taken it on as a side project to inspire change in the way Japan thinks about its rivers in a modern society.
 I feel indebted to the Maze village and the Mazegawa, where I was hosted with open arms for 2 months.
 That is where I’m starting.
 I can can see there is a very long road ahead, and this will be a lifelong project, but I was encouraged when I was asked to write for the local newspaper what my thoughts for the Mazegawa were.
 It was published a few weeks ago and I just received my copy with “Part 1″ of a series of articles I plan .
 I’ll share the article I wrote below.